 Only include information that is directly related to the kind of role you're targeting.
 If you have other experience you'd like to add, consider an "Other Experience" section to capture it.

 Beneath each employer and title heading, detail your contributions and achievements in succinct, specific bullet points.
 Omit the use of personal pronouns like "I" and "my."
-Start each bullet point with an action verb that reflects your impacted: managed, budgeted, analyzed, saved, assessed.
+Start each bullet point with an action verb that reflects your impact: managed, budgeted, analyzed, saved, assessed.

 Don't just list your job duties.
 Instead, demonstrate tangible outcomes.
 It's best if you can include specific numbers.
 Without that level of specificity, your resume may seem a bit bland — and who wants to further that accounting stereotype?